 Product Page Optimization

 The product page is what convinces the visitor whether or not to buy from you.
-It is easy to get bogged down by the number of elements on product pages that contribute to the conversion.
+It is easy to get bogged down by the number of elements on product pages that contribute to the eCommerce conversion.
 To make it simple to understand let’s categorize them as visual elements, text elements and finally, the call to action.
-Let’s look at 5 product page elements that can dramatically increase your conversions.
+Let’s look at 5 product page elements that can dramatically increase your c

 08) Product Images